sirisacademic/geordie/README.md

 - Named Entity Recognition (NER) to identify geographic entities (category: `GEO`).
 - Integration with the OpenStreetMaps to retrieve information about recognized entities.
+    - Including demonym, country code, and adjective, normalisation into country name.
 - Fine-tuned DistilBERT-based classification model to predict the type of mention for the entity.

 ## Installation